 - Are there penalties for paying my fees late in the District of Columbia?

-- Who receives the fees for forming my District of Columbia business?
+- Who receives the filing fees for forming my District of Columbia business?

-- What is usually the biggest fee I will pay when I form my District of Columbia business?
+- What is the largest fee I will pay when I form my District of Columbia LLC?

 - What payment methods can I use to pay my LLC or corporation filing fees to the District of Columbia government?

 - How do I form my LLC in the District of Columbia?

 How much is an LLC in the District of Columbia?💲

 The District of Columbia LLC cost is $220.

 District of Columbia LLC Cost: How do I get started?🚀